bekk/bekk-christmas/post/css/stroke-it-and-dash-it-–-a-stroke-dasharray-christmas-tale.md

 </iframe>

-For inspiration on other cool stuff you can make with stroke-dash array check out the links listed.
+For inspiration on other cool stuff you can make with stroke-dash array check out the links below.